COVID-19 Vaccine

 Both Pfizer and Moderna have reported that their vaccines contain no preservatives.

 The speed with which the vaccine was developed was due to pharmaceutical companies heavily investing resources into developing a vaccine that would have world-wide impact due to the pandemic.
 The safety had to be approved by the FDA and the Advisory Committee on Immunization.
-In the Pfizer study alone, over 43,000 people were tested.